The Activities in Kaikohe You Can’t Miss!

-Based in the centre of a geothermal hotbed, the Ngawha Springs Hot Pools provide a warm and soothing experience.
-Just take your pick out of one of the small pools of 34-40ºC (93-104ºF).
-Plus, at NZ$4 an adult, you can definitely afford to give it a try.
+Based in the centre of a geothermal hotbed and landscaped with Māori carvings and rock gardens, the Ngawha Springs Hot Pools provide a warm and soothing experience.
+Just take your pick out of one of the 16 small pools of 34-40°C (93-104°F) with varying mineral contents and some with bubbles to leave the skin rejuvenated.

-Location: 1A Recreation Road.
+Location: 1A Recreation Road, Kaikohe.

 4. Check Out Hone Heke Memorial Park

-One of the most famous historical figures in New Zealand, Hone Heke was the first Maori chief to sign the Treaty of Waitangi before he became a leading opponent of the British rule.
-You can learn the stories of Hone Heke and see Maori carvings at the Hone Heke Memorial Park.
+One of the most famous historical figures in New Zealand, Hone Heke was the first Māori chief to sign the Treaty of Waitangi before he became a leading opponent of British rule.
+You can learn the stories of Hone Heke and see Māori carvings at the Hone Heke Memorial Park.

-Location: Monument Road.
+Location: Monument Road, Kaikohe.

 5. Watch a Race at the Kaikohe Speedway

 Yes, Kaikohe has its very own speedway, often hosting races, burn-out competitions and demolition derbies!
 Take a look at upcoming events on the Kaikohe Speedway Facebook page.

 Location: State Highway 12, just north of Kaikohe.

 6. Walk Among Kauri in the Puketi Forest